Apps are a critical part of treasury’s shift to mobile banking, argues Chad Wallace, head of commercial digital channels at Capital One.

 “Regional banks are benefiting from the lower cost of entry that responsive web offers to build mobile apps.
 Larger banks are increasing their investment in native applications, which offer a wide breadth of security and usability features,” he adds.

-While strives are being made to make corporate finance operate in real-time, without the technology to do so, treasuries will not be able to do this.
+While strides are being made to make corporate finance operate in real-time, without the technology to do so, treasuries will not be able to do this.

 “Many treasuries are using payment rails that settle in batch so therefore some parts of their liquidity management will continue to be less than real-time”